-- 1 Connect nitrogen or breathing-grade air to the Gas Purge connector using 1/4-inch plastic tubing. - 2 Push the tubing completely into the fitting and then pull the tubing lightly to ensure that it is locked into place.

-3 Set a purge pressure between 13.8-34.5 kPa (2-5 PSI).
+- 1 Connect nitrogen or breathing-grade air to the Gas Purge connector using 1/4-inch plastic tubing. - 2 Push the tubing completely into the fitting and then pull the tubing lightly to ensure that it is locked into place. - Note: To disconnect gas purge tubing, first push and hold the tubing slightly into the fitting.
+Next push the white fitting ring evenly towards the fitting, and then pull the tubing free. - 3 Set a purge pressure between 13.8-34.5 kPa (2-5 PSI).
 This provides just enough positive airflow to prevent dust from entering the laser.
-If a flowmeter is available, set a flow rate of 0.85-1.7 $m_3$ /hr (30-60 SCFH, Standard Cubic Feet per Hour) at a pressure not to exceed 34.5 kPa (5 PSI).
+If a flowmeter is available, set a flow rate of 0.85-1.7 m/hr (30-60 SCFH, Standard Cubic Feet per Hour) at a pressure not to exceed 34.5 kPa (5 PSI).